etkitech/etkitech.github.io/docs/index.md

 ## <a name="forum" href="#etki_JS">‍💻 etki_JS Remote Code Camp</a>

-etki_JS Remote Code Camp is an online program to study, learn and dive deep into modern web development, which is organized by etki Turkish Tech community together with [ThoughtWorks](https://www.thoughtworks.com) and [University of Helsinki](https://www.helsinki.fi/en).
+etki_JS Remote Code Camp is an online program to study, learn and dive deep into modern web development, which is organized by etki Tech Network community together with [ThoughtWorks](https://www.thoughtworks.com) and [University of Helsinki](https://www.helsinki.fi/en).

 As technology stack the students learn the most relevant and up-to-date technologies for modern web development, including Javascript, React, Node.JS, MongoDB, Express and GraphQL.